sat-masters/docs/Meetings/Meeting 02-04-25.md

 Sell the interface.

-Focus on the data storage capacity on satellites.

 	Find the selling points.
 		lower latency
-Lower capacity
+		Focus on the data storage capacity on satellites.

 	Key IPR
 		Taking existing interface and put our on top.